Reading time 3-5 Minutes

 Feather products go through disinfection and refurbishing processes and taking special care to disinfect delivery vehicles.
 The company is also not requesting a signature; instead, they are taking pictures of the products and sending a text confirmation to customers.

-HelloFresh's strong first quarter shows a shift in consumer habits
+HelloFresh's strong first quarter of 2020 shows a big shift in consumer habits

 HelloFresh offers food subscription services, where people can pick their favorite recipes and receive a box with the ingredients at home in the preferred time and frequency.